Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Test with additional data loaders
 =================================
-You can run inference on a test set even if the :meth:`~pytorch_lightning.core.Lightning.LightningModule.test_dataloader` method hasn't been defined within your :class:`~pytorch_lightning.core.Lightning.LightningModule` instance.
+You can run inference on a test set even if the :meth:`~pytorch_lightning.core.lightning.LightningModule.test_dataloader` method hasn't been defined within your :class:`~pytorch_lightning.core.Lightning.LightningModule` instance.
 For example, rhis would be the case if your test data set is not available at the time your model was declared.
 Simply pass the test set to the :meth:`~pytorch_lightning.trainer.trainer.Trainer.Trainer.test` method: